zowe/docs-site/docs/getting-started/user-roadmap-apiml.md

 - [**Blog: Introducing “Try it out” functionality in the Zowe API Mediation Layer**](https://medium.com/zowe/introducing-try-it-out-functionality-in-the-zowe-api-mediation-layer-930aa9e947bd)

-   This blog talks about one key functionality of the Zowe API Mediation Layer.
+   This blog talks about one key functionality of the Zowe API Mediation Layer to validate that services are returning the expected responses.

 - [**Docs: Zowe API reference guide**](../appendix/zowe-api-reference.md)